hannobraun/kari/IDEAS.md

 ### Function Shadowing

 At the moment, user-defined functions shadow extensions, which shadow builtins.
-It might be better to disallow shadowing alltogether.
+It might be better to disallow shadowing altogether.
 Or maybe it's better to defer the decision until scopes are in the language.

 ## Implementation